arpitrawat234/ssmda/README.md

 * Python, Pandas, NumPy
 * Matplotlib / Seaborn for visualization
-* Scikit-learn or Statsmodels for regression and logistic regression
+* Scikit-learn for regression and logistic regression

 ---